-Here at Broomhill, we like to give the children experiences that they will remember for a lifetime, such as our annual trip to the seaside and our annual trip to the pantomime, not to mention stepping back in time and visiting Manor Lodge and Mary Queen of Scots.
+Here at Broomhill, we like to give the children experiences that they will remember for a lifetime, such as our annual trip to the seaside and our annual trip to the pantomime, not to mention stepping back in time and visiting Manor Lodge and Mary Queen of Scots and our leavers residential at Gulliver's Theme Park.
 These are all expensive trips which school heavily subsidises.

 We invest heavily in the hub for our SEND children because we understand that every child is unique and deserves the best curriculum offer that we can give them.
+Staffing involves a fully qualified teacher, an SEN TA as well as a TA2.